-One of William and Elizabeth's sons, Charles Christopher Pepys, became Solicitor General (1834), High Commisioner of the Great Seal (1835) and Lord High Chancellor (1836-41 and 1846-50).
+One of William and Elizabeth's sons, Charles Christopher Pepys, became Solicitor General (1834), High Commissioner of the Great Seal (1835) and Lord High Chancellor (1836-41 and 1846-50).

-Not a lot of litterature about William Weller Pepys is available.
 It is possible, however, to find rather inexpensive editions of A.C.C.
 Gaussens A Later Pepys (The Correspondence of Sir William Weller Pepys) via the AbeBooks used books search engine.
 Included is his correspondence with, among many others, Sir James Macdonald.

 Samuel Pepys, Boswell's predecessor as a master diarist, is a distant relation of William Pepys'.